fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  3. The Authorization Server responds with an `access_token`.
  4. The Client application can use the `access_token` to call the PoS V10 API.
  5. The PoS V10 API responds.

+ > NOTE: Oauth2 client secrets should not be stored in a way, where they can be accessed by someone from outside the integrator organisation.
+> Instead of storing secrets on a merchant owned/operated device it is possible to ask MobilePay to enable long lived access tokens, that can be configured on said devices.

 # **Obtaining an access token:**